 Walt Disney was a firm believer that his parks would never be completed; that they would continue to change and grow and evolve for the rest of their lives.
 But that didn’t just mean building new attractions and closing old ones.
 Walt spoke of “plussing” rides in his park – making simple (or not-so-simple) changes that would go a long way to improve the overall experience.

-Just this month, we counted down the top 10 best examples of “plussing” in Disney Parks attractions and how Walt’s idea of a continually refreshed experience has benefitted some rides tremendously.
+Since we already counted down the top 10 best examples of “plussing” in Disney Parks attractions, we got to dig into how Walt’s idea of a continually refreshed experience has benefitted some rides tremendously.
 But in their haste to keep aging rides “hip,” Disney has made a few foibles.
-Here, we’ve collected five examples of rides that Disney set out to “plus,” but might really have “minused.”
+Here, we’ve collected six examples of rides that Disney set out to “plus,” but might really have “minused.”
 And worse, a botched “plus” on a classic ride is a double slap: a bad “new” ride, and a lost old one.

-Throughout our countdown, you'll find links to our Lost Legends and Disaster Files features that will give you the full story of forgotten favorites and – in some unfortunately cases – their failed follow-ups.
+Throughout our countdown, you'll find links to our Lost Legends and Declassified Disasters features that will give you the full story of forgotten favorites and – in some unfortunately cases – their failed follow-ups.
 Jump to those in-depth features to get the before-during-and-after of some of the world's most well-known rides.

 6. Finding Nemo Submarine Voyage

 There’s not too much about the Finding Nemo Submarine Voyage that challenges the status quo.
 Maybe that’s the problem.
 Walt Disney proudly introduced the Submarine Voyage attraction in 1959 as one of the first ever “E-ticket” designated rides.
 It thrilled guests for years in Disneyland’s Tomorrowland, and even inspired a Jules Verne themed fantasy spinoff in Magic Kingdom’s Fantasyland – the Lost Legends: 20,000 Leagues Under the Sea.

 Location: Disneyland Paris